Who We Are

-Soon after, the duo were joined by bassist Melissa Caskey and drummer Matt Holleran, alternating acoustic duet sets with four-piece sets for a varied and entertaining collection of performances venue by venue.
+Soon after, the duo were joined by bassist Melissa Caskey and drummer Matt Holleran.
+The Woodsheep perform in many configurations, bringing together Tackett and Preston's vocal harmonies and songwritign with Holleran and Caskey, as well as inviting other musicians into the band from time to time.
 The contrast among the group lent itself to a blend of simple and infectious melodies, soaring vocal harmonies, contemplative lyrics, and foot-stomping rhythm.
 Their shows have since gained a reputation for mixing light-heartedness and nostalgia with inspired lyrics and arrangements; original indie songs mingle readily with old time Appalachian folk tunes.

 In 2016, The Woodsheep released their debut record, Watching Mars, followed by a wildly successful record release tour.
 In only a year, they have collected an impressive repertoire of original indie music, Appalachian folk standards, and a year-long North American tour to promote the record, earning them regional and international success, a reputation for quirky showmanship, and fine-crafted musical skill.

 They have performed at private and public venues, radio, television, and festivals, including the IBMA World of Bluegrass Festival, WYMT, The Purple Fiddle, and Bear Radio Network.
-The Woodsheep have worked with acts including Jocelyn Mackenzie of Pearl and the Beard, The McLain Family Band, and Jesse Wells of The Wooks.
-All four members of The Woodsheep have been part of Raymond McLain’s prestigious Mountain Music Ambassadors of the Kentucky Center for Traditional Music.
+The Woodsheep have worked with acts including Jocelyn Mackenzie of Pearl and the Beard, The McLain Family Band, and The Price Sisters.
+All four main members of The Woodsheep have been part of Raymond McLain’s prestigious Mountain Music Ambassadors of the Kentucky Center for Traditional Music.

 The Woodsheep encompass the growing culture of the mountains by tangling their own roots with those of the past.
 Tradition is ongoing and ever changing, and they hope to join you in forging it together.